+If an individual or organization requests this information, the guidelines or any update/revision to the guidelines shall be emailed or mailed to the requestor free of charge.
 Any individual may view the guidelines contained in Volume VI of the Division's manuals located in any child support office by making an appointment with the Child Support Supervisor.
-Give individuals requesting copies the above information regarding ordering copies.